Skip to Main Content

 Per Federal Regulations, prior to the awarding of Federal Financial Aid, the student may be required to submit a copy of their original citizenship document to the Office of Student Financial Aid.

-Your Student Aid Report (SAR) may indicate you must submit proof of your citizenship status to the financial aid office at your school.
-In order to expedite the processing of your financial aid, please upload a copy (front and back) of your citizenship documentation.
+Your FAFSA Submission Summary may indicate you must submit proof of your citizenship status to the financial aid office at your school.
+In order to expedite the processing of your financial aid, please upload a signed copy (front and back) of your citizenship documentation.

 • U.S. Citizen